john-hen/demo-MyST-docstring/docs/overview.md

 is to be used in application code.
 That is, it documents the *public* API.
 Not every doc-string defined in `package` needs to show up there, only the ones that are important.
-So we kick things off with a general summary of the top-level objects, courtesy of a modified version of Sphinx's [Autosummary] extension, which links to in-depth API documentation provided by the a modified [Autodoc] extension.
+So we kick things off with a general summary of the top-level objects, courtesy of the MyST-summary extension (a modified version of Sphinx's [Autosummary]) extension, which links to in-depth API documentation provided by MyST-docstring (derived from [Autodoc]).

 We can then link to objects from the API documentation, such as {any}`Class1` or {any}`action <package.action>`.
 The syntax is